cferdinandi/adventure/content/adventures/mermaid-rescue.md

 	+ Everyone in the Castle courtyard seems dazed or "off"
 	+ Enchanted brooms attack
 	+ The mermaid informs the adventurers that her magical shell was stolen, and with it, the sorcerer can command an army of sea creatures to invade the land
+	+ The players encounter and have an initial battle with the sorcerer.
+He takes off before the battle is over.
 {{</details>}}

 {{<details summary="The Mines of the Mountain." blurb="Contains a rare ore and a magical torch, _the Torch of Hallows_, that are required to forge a key that can open the mermaid's dungeon door.">}}